electricjesus/vue-pwa-template/README.md

     vue init electricjesus/vue-pwa-template myproject

-> written with ❤ by meweinc / seth
+> written with ❤ by meweinc/seth

 > built with vuejs 2.0